TRIGKEY Green G4

 The TRIGKEY Green G4's design follows the familiar compact form factor that has become standard among budget mini PCs, measuring just 3.5 inches square with a height of 1.7 inches.
 This footprint is small enough to tuck behind most monitors using the included VESA mount bracket, effectively hiding the computer from view while keeping desk space clear.
 The chassis is constructed from a combination of plastic and metal components, with adequate ventilation for the active cooling system.
 Build quality is reasonable for the price point, with NotebookCheck noting that the device weighs just 272 grams and can be opened for maintenance by removing only four screws from the underside.

-Performance from the Intel Processor N100 delivers approximately 25% better results than its predecessor chips, according to reviewer testing.
+Performance from the Intel Processor N100 is solid for this class.
 The 4-core, 4-thread processor operates at up to 3.4GHz and handles everyday productivity tasks, web browsing with numerous tabs, and 4K video playback without significant issues.
-However, the system’s Achilles heel lies in its memory configuration.
+However, the system's Achilles heel lies in its memory configuration.
 TRIGKEY equipped the Green G4 with DDR4-3200 RAM in a single-channel arrangement since only one SO-DIMM slot is available.
 This bottleneck prevents the N100 and its integrated Intel UHD Graphics from reaching their full potential.
-NotebookCheck’s testing confirmed that while the device performs admirably in CPU benchmarks, it falls back to mid-range results in memory-intensive workloads like the Crossmark test.
+NotebookCheck's testing confirmed that while the device performs admirably in CPU benchmarks, it falls back to mid-range results in memory-intensive workloads like the Crossmark test.

 Connectivity options cover the essentials without any premium frills.
 Four USB 3.2 Gen2 Type-A ports handle peripheral connections, split evenly between front and rear panels.
 Dual HDMI 2.0 ports support simultaneous 4K displays at 60Hz, making dual-monitor setups straightforward.
 Gigabit Ethernet provides wired network access, while WiFi 6 wireless networking achieved impressive receive speeds of 490 Mbps in testing.
 Bluetooth 5.2 rounds out the wireless capabilities for keyboard, mouse, and audio device connections.
 For storage expansion, the Green G4 includes both an M.2 2280 slot for NVMe drives and a 2.5-inch SATA bay that can accommodate drives up to 2TB in capacity.